- What is the Do Not Call Registry?

 - Can I Get a Copy of the Law?

-Chapter 265 of the Acts of 2002, An Act Regulating Telemarketing Solicitation, creates a "Do Not Call" registry within the Office of Consumer Affairs and Business Regulation.
+Chapter 265 of the Acts of 2002, An Act Regulating Telemarketing Solicitation, created a "Do Not Call" registry within the Office of Consumer Affairs and Business Regulation.
 The law became effective on January 1, 2003 and is found at Chapter 159C of the Massachusetts General Laws.
-By signing on to the Do Not Call Registry consumers will be able to stop receiving certain prohibited telephone solicitations.
+By signing up on the Do Not Call Registry, consumers can stop receiving certain prohibited telephone solicitations.

-- The list is free and is available for all Massachusetts residents to sign up.
+- The list is free and available for all Massachusetts residents to sign up.

 - Registration is easy and can be accomplished in a short amount of time.

 - You can register any home and cell phone numbers and each number only needs to be registered once (not every person in the household needs to register).
-Please feel free to register as many residential phone numbers as you have.
 With their permission, you may also register a friend or relative.

 - Once you have registered, your phone number will be included on future lists unless you request to have it removed.
 If you want your phone number to be taken off the list, you must print and mail a delete request form .
 You should remove your number if you move and change your number.